Lidocaine/ hydrocortisone cream

 Use lidocaine/hydrocortisone cream as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- If you miss a dose of lidocaine/hydrocortisone cream, use it as soon as possible.
+- If you miss a dose of lidocaine/hydrocortisone cream and you are using it regularly, use it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
-Do not use 2 doses at once.

 Ask your health care provider any questions you may have about how to use lidocaine/hydrocortisone cream.